iberianpig/tig-explorer.vim/README.md

 ### Other options

-By default tig-explorer will use the build terminal if available.
+By default tig-explorer will use the builtin terminal if available.
 To force launching tig-explorer as shell command you can add the following to ~/.vimrc